This post may contain affiliate links. See our affiliate disclaimer here.

 Free resources to learn development:

 Kevin Holesh was doing freelance web and app development for years until he built his first successful iPhone app called Moment (It’s free and tracks how often you use your phone).
 Kevin’s app has been downloaded over 2.5 million times, been featured all over national media, and supports him and his wife Mandy to travel full-time in their 5th wheel RV.
-Listen to his his full story on episode 10 of the RVE podcast.
+Listen to his full story on episode 10 of the RVE podcast.

 3. Etsy Shop

-Benefit to starting an Etsy Shop vs. Software development (or something more technical):
+The benefit of starting an Etsy Shop vs. Software development (or something more technical):